Current Client? Get 2026 Plan Help Here

 How to Get Dental Coverage with Medicare

 There’s no easy choice.
-Medicare Advantage is likely the least expensive option for dental coverage, but may come with other drawbacks for your overall healthcare coverage, like smaller networks and prior authorizations.
 If you go with Original Medicare, you may need to purchase supplemental dental insurance at an additional cost.
-Or, you may decide it’s better to self-pay.
+You may decide it’s better to self-pay.
+Or if you contact a licensed agent you may be able to find a plan that includes dental.

 If you choose to pay for all dental services out of pocket, remember that seniors who use dental services of any kind have an average $800+ out-of-pocket cost every year.